franku1122/confmanager/README.md

 ## Using `IConfig` after version 2.0

-Version 2.0 introduces many features, including more customization but most importantly: the `IConfig` interface.
+Version 2.0 introduces many features, including more customization but most importantly the `IConfig` interface.
 This interface allows you to save a class's fields or properties to a config file easily.
 You can do this like this:

 ```cs